 While playing Animal Crossing, you need some caffeine to keep you going.
 It may not seem like too wild of a game, but for those of you who have gotten into the series, you know that hours at a time can pass without you even realizing it!
 We crocheted some basic coffee cozies in solid colors, then attached the small felt stencils to the front with glue.
 Another idea for the next series of stencils?
 Brewster’s logo!

 Animal Crossing plushes!
 Is there anything more cute in life?!
 We took some of the big stencils to create these pillows.
 For the smaller ones, the leaf and the fossil, we cut out the stencils, but did two of the main big piece.
 We hand stitched those sides together and stuffed with polyfill before completely sewing the edges together.
-The larger pillow was created using our custom t-shirt creator and a hi-res image of the grass from Animal Crossing: New Leaf.

 Can you call yourself an Animal Crossing fan if you don’t have your own bag of bells to carry around?
 The way we made this little pouch was the same method as making the pillows – except, you don’t add stuffing and you don’t sew the top together!
 This bag is perfect for candy, pens and pencils, or other little treats and toys you want to carry around.
 We hot glued a snap on the inside for extra security.